-Running out of ideas for breakfast Don't sweat it I've it all covered for you guys!
+Running out of ideas for breakfast?
+Don't sweat it, I've it all covered for you guys!

-As many of you asked for some breakfast ideas, something healthy yet yummy, and considering my deeeep love for breakfasts it was my duty to cover this topic.
+As many of you asked for some breakfast ideas, something healthy yet yummy, and considering my deeeep love for breakfasts, it was my duty to cover this topic.

 Everyone knows how important it is to have breakfast EVERY morning, even a small one.
 Yep, our body needs fuel to kick off the day.
 But do you really understand why?

-Let me clarify this.
+Let me first clarify this.
 First thing first, do you know that the word "breakfast" comes from the fact that we're supposed to eat it to break our overnight fast (= not eating).

 For the extra mile, the body draws its energy from glucose.
 Glucose is, on one hand, absorbed by the carbohydrate we eat and, on the other hand, stocked either as fat or as glycogen in our liver.
 The liver releases some glycogen in our blood, which nourishes our brain with energy.
 This is the reason why if we skip breakfast we can feel a bit sluggish, sometimes dizzy, and find it hard to focus on something.

 Ok, that's it for the learning part, I don"t want to sprawl too much on this topic.
 Let's jump on my top 5 breakfast picks.